ONSdigital/csvcubed/external-docs/docs/guides/qube-config.md

 ### Convention-first method

 The conventions used in generating a csvcubed-flavoured CSV-W involve a series of assumptions.
 These assumptions are always present, even if a configuration approach is used.
-A summary of the assumptions made by csvcubed are as follows; however for further detail see here. **TODO:** do this thing.
+A summary of the assumptions made by csvcubed are as follows.

 * The title of the cube is the name of the csv file in capital case with underscores replaced by spaces.
 * Every column which does not use a conventional name is interpreted as a dimension.